Brienne of Tarth: A Song of Ice and Fire

 Brienne has proved to be a popular character with fans of the Ice and Fire series.
 Her popularity has led to merchandising, and HBO has released a T-shirt with Brienne's house sigil on it.
 Brent Hartinger writes in his essay, "A Different Kind of Other: The Role of Freaks and Outcasts in A Song of Ice and Fire", that Brienne is a disappointment, even a freak, to her family and culture.
 He believes her character is a well-written departure from fantasy novels where the main characters are commonly "the slender, the heterosexual, the average-heighted, the conventionally abled and traditionally gendered."
 Writing for witandfancy.com, Samantha Mann describes Brienne as an "awesome" character who "sticks to her belief that a knight is an honorable person who always keeps their oaths," even in a story where "good people do bad things (and vice versa)."
 Arthur McCulloch, writing for chamberfour.com, states that "Brienne, who while unique as a character, is never really developed.
 Brienne's issues and struggles remain constant.
 The reader merely follows her on her quest, which is an unsatisfying one at best."

 Feminist critique

 In her essay "Power and Feminism in Westeros," Caroline Spector describes Brienne as a woman who does not conform and who defies cultural expectations.
-Her character highlights the perception of women in Westeros in that her fellow warriors assume that her sexuality is "something to be coerced or taken, not something over which she has control...
+Her character highlights the perception of women in Westeros in that her fellow warriors assume that her sex is "something to be coerced or taken, not something over which she has control...
 So, too, the consistent rejection Brienne endures for failing to offer the men around her a pleasing countenance."
 Spector also observes Brienne as a woman who has "taken for herself most of the attributes of male power," and thus provides a "stark lesson how women who dare to take male power for their own are judged and treated not only in Westeros but in all conventionally patriarchal societies."